 I need some help with the breathing technique for breaststroke.
-I signed up for swimming lessons a few months ago and I'm at lesson 12 but still can't get my head above water to breathe and this is the last step for breaststroke.
+I signed up for swimming lessons a few months ago, and I'm at lesson 12 but still can't get my head above water to breathe.
+This is the last step for breaststroke.
 Is it merely tilting my head?
-Should that be done during the outsweep or insweep?
+Should that be done during the out-sweep or in-sweep?

 Thanks for your question.
 It’s a very common one.
-Very frustrating not being able to get your head above the water surface and therefore not being able to breathe!
+Very frustrating not being able to get your head above the water's surface and, therefore, not being able to breathe!

 It’s very easy to get caught up in the whole ‘I must travel a certain distance this time..’ mentality as you swim.
-As a result you the arm pull becomes an outward circular sweep in an attempt to haul yourself through the water.
-The body position then becomes more horizontal overall, making it hard work to raise the head and breathe.
+As a result, the arm pull becomes an outward circular sweep in an attempt to haul yourself through the water.
+The body position becomes more horizontal overall, making it hard to raise the head and breathe.

-Try practicing by simply walking through the water, face down and preforming the arm action.
-Be sure to make the arm sweep and slightly downward one and get a feel for the rise the movement gives you.
+Try practising by simply walking through the water, face down and performing the arm action.
+Be sure to make the arm sweep and slightly downward and get a feel for the rise the movement gives you.

-By walking through the water, it eliminates other parts of the stroke and forces you to focus only on that part.
+Walking through the water eliminates other parts of the stroke and forces you to focus only on that part.
 It will then be easier to transpose it back into the full stroke and hopefully work in combination with the other stroke parts.

-I am 70 year old learning to swim breaststroke.
+I am 70 years old and learning to swim breaststroke.
 My problem is coordinating breathing with the correct head movement for breaststroke breathing.
-I can't get my head high enough consistently, to breathe in every time.
+I can't get my head high enough consistently to breathe in every time.
 I would appreciate advice on how to overcome this problem.
-Thank You
+Thank You.

 Breathing is not simply a matter of lifting your head but more due to the movement of your whole body.

-Two factors will determine how easily you can lift you head out of the water to breathe.
-Your body’s ability to float and the amount of propulsion generated from your leg kick.
+Two factors will determine how easily you can lift your head out of the water to breathe.
+Your body’s ability to float and the propulsion generated from your leg kick.

 You can help your body to float by relaxing more in the water, which is difficult to do when you are learning to swim.

-Breaststroke is performed with the body position at a slight angle, with the legs lower in the water.
-The leg kick provides most of the propulsion from the powerful whip action and it is this whip action that will cause the body to rise slightly.
+Breaststroke is performed with the body positioned at a slight angle, with the legs lower in the water.
+The leg kick provides most of the propulsion from the powerful whip action, and it is this whip action that will cause the body to rise slightly.

 Swimming slowly can sometimes make everything easier.
 It is very easy when you are learning to swim to almost try too hard.
-To kick hard, pull hard and end up fighting your way through the water and this results in a lot of effort for little distance swum.
+To kick hard, pull hard and end up fighting your way through the water, which results in a lot of effort for little distance swum.
 Slow right down and feel your way through the water.
 You might be surprised at how far you can and how easy it is.

-Our best-selling book How To Swim Breaststroke contains over 20 separate swimming exercises to help all parts of breaststroke, including breathing and timing.
+My best-selling book How To Swim Breaststroke contains over 20 separate swimming exercises to help all parts of breaststroke, including breathing and timing.
 You can download it, print out the parts you need and take them to your pool to try out.
-Click the link below for more information.

 I would like to know how to develop proper breathing technique while learning to swim breaststroke.

-Breathing technique for breaststroke involves raising the head to face forward and it is important to get the timing to this correct for it to be smooth and easy.
+The breathing technique for breaststroke involves raising the head to face forward, and it is important to get the timing correct for it to be smooth and easy.

-The first part is to ensure you have correct coordination of the arm pull and leg kick so that the breathing can fit effortlessly in-between.
+The first part is to ensure you correctly coordinate the arm pull and leg kick so that the breathing can fit effortlessly in between.

 One of the most common breaststroke mistakes is to pull and kick at the same time.
-The arms pull in a circular motion and then the legs kick with power just after.
-The legs therefore kick as the arms extend forwards again and the whole body then momentarily glides.
+The arms pull in a circular motion, and the legs kick with power.
+The legs, therefore, kick as the arms extend forwards again, and the whole body momentarily glides.
 The breathing technique has to fit the middle of all of this.

 As the arms pull back, the head rises to breathe in.
-Then as the legs kick around and back the head and face submerges again to breathe out.
-Think to yourself to pull your head up and then kick your head down again.
+Then as the legs kick around and back, the head and face submerge again to breathe out.
+Think to yourself to pull your head up and kick your head down again.
 This should occur with every stroke cycle.

 As for the actual act of breathing, the golden rule is not to hold your breath.
-Breath out into the water while your face is submerged.
+Breathe out into the water while your face is submerged.
 This makes the act of breathing in again more comfortable.
-The natural body lift of breaststroke allows a breath to be taken every stroke so only minimal breaths are needed.
-Therefore there is no need to take in huge amounts of air as you swim.
+The natural body lift of breaststroke allows a breath to be taken every stroke, so only minimal breaths are needed.
+Therefore there is no need to take in vast amounts of air as you swim.